 If you’re looking for some February fun in Cincinnati, we’ve got you covered!
 Enjoy this month-long list of things to do.

-February 6: Chocolate in the Chapel.
-Spring Grove Cemetery and Arboretum presents the 7th Annual Chocolate in the Chapel event on Sunday, February 6, 2022.
+February 5: Chocolate in the Chapel.
+Spring Grove Cemetery and Arboretum presents the 8th Annual Chocolate in the Chapel.
 Local businesses will showcase their sweet treats in the Norman Chapel just in time for Valentine’s Day.
 Visitors will also be able to take a mini walking tour of the Norman Chapel led by Spring Grove’s expert docents.
 The tour will begin at 1:00pm.

 You might also like our list of Maple Sugaring Events!

 February 10: Cincinnati Parks’ Winter Naturalist 101 Series continues.
 This week’s topic is Maple Sugaring.
 These sessions will dig deeper than your average nature hike!
 Each topic will include a short indoor presentation, a hike to explore the week’s topic, and educational material or equipment to keep and use on your own.
 Tickets required.

 February 11: Bird Walk at Cincinnati Nature Center.
 Start your weekend off right by joining their friendly birding group for a winter walk.
 The cold season is the perfect time to sharpen existing birding skills as the leaves are off the trees and birds are easier to spot!
 Beginners welcome.
 Preregistration is required.
 No experience necessary.
 This program is designed for adults.

 February 12: Art on Vine.
 Celebrate “local love” at this month with Art on Vine at Rhinegeist Brewery.
 Shop and support some of Ohio’s coolest creatives and local makers at this monthly art show and sale.
 Noon – 7pm.